blaisedias/jivelite/README.customisation.md

 This makes fine control possible but is currently implemented without any safeguards.
 The contents are not marshalled when loaded.

-Consequently, care must be exercised when using the JSON files.
+Consequently, care must be exercised when configuring jivelite-vis using the JSON files.

 # Workflow
-The recommended procedure is to proceeed in stages,
+The recommended procedure is to proceed in stages,
 * Use the Layout UI menu first and other *Now Playing* menu settings like *Hide Now Playing X of Y*
-* If this proves insufficient then use Joggler.json file
+* If this proves insufficient then use `/home/<username>/.jivelite/userpath-vis/Joggler.json`
-* And finally JogglerNowPlaying.json
+* And finally `/home/<username>/.jivelite/userpath-vis/JogglerNowPlaying.json`

+## Order of precedence
+Settings is the UI are overridden by settings in `/home/<username>/.jivelite/userpath-vis/Joggler.json`

+In turn settings in `/home/<username>/.jivelite/userpath-vis/Joggler.json` are overridden by settings in `/home/<username>/.jivelite/userpath-vis/JogglerNowPlaying.json`

 All three stages are *NOT* necessary!

+## Generated JSON files
 In the absence of published schemas for the JSON files, jivelite-vis generates JSON files that reflect the current settings
 * `/home/<username>/.jivelite/userpath-vis/cache/JogglerSkin.json`
-* `/home/<username>/.jivelite/userpath-vis/cache/PiGridSkin.json`
 * `/home/<username>/.jivelite/userpath-vis/cache/JogglerNowPlaying.json`

+These file also serve as templates for the set of valid key value pairs.

+`/home/<username>/.jivelite/userpath-vis/cache/JogglerSkin.json` is always generated.

+`/home/<username>/.jivelite/userpath-vis/cache/JogglerNowPlaying.json` can be generated from the *Layout* UI menu.

+Given the complex structure of `JogglerNowPlaying.json`, a template file without any concrete key pair values
 * `/home/<username>/.jivelite/userpath-vis/cache/JogglerNowPlayingTemplate.json`

-These files serve as templates of the key value pairs required to configure the layout, with the exception of `JogglerNowPlaying.json`.

-Given the complex structure of `JogglerNowPlaying.json`, a template file with no concrete key pair values `JogglerNowPlayingTemplate.json` is generated.
+is generated as an aid for the user (see section JogglerNowPlaying.json for more details)

 The generated JSON files have sections keyed under the display resolution(s).
 These settings will be loaded and applied only when Jivelite-vis is running with the display set to that resolution.

-Settings in the Layout UI menu are reflected in generated JSON files.
+Settings in the Layout UI menu are reflected in generated JSON files, if not overridden by settings in JSON files.

-Settings in Joggler.json are reflected JogglerNowPlaying.json
+Settings in Joggler.json are reflected JogglerNowPlaying.json, if not overridden by settings in `/home/<username>/.jivelite/userpath-vis/JogglerNowPlaying.json`.

 ## Using the UI
 The titles of the menu items are considered largely self explanatory - and will not be described further here.

 ## Joggler.json
-It is good practice to only add key value pairs that are modified and cannot be modified to the UI here.
+This JSON file can be used to configure User Interface parameters.

+The full path for this file is `/home/<username>/.jivelite/userpath-vis/Joggler.json`.

 Format is:
 ```